 Given how Steph Curry has previously signed another 5-year extension valued at US$201 million / AU$260 million back in 2017 – the first NBA player to ever do so, in fact – effectively, he’s become the first player in history to sign consecutive contracts of this scale.

 The contract will keep the 33-year-old talent with the Golden State Warriors right through to the 2025-26 season (barring a trade), earning US$59.6 million in the final year of this deal.
 Curry was eligible for free agency after the conclusion of the 2021-22 season, hence why the franchise was so eager to offer a king’s ransom in exahnge for on-court loyalty.

 As per Bleacher Report, here’s a more digestible breakdown of what the Baby-Faced Assassin will take home:

 **All $$$ in USD

 It’s interesting to note how far Steph Curry has progressed in bargaining power since his second NBA contract.
-In 2012, the Golden State Warriors were only willing to offer him US$44 million (AU$57 million) for a 4-year extension due to lingering ankle injuries.
-Regardless, it was viewed by many as one of the league’s greatest steals of all time.
+In 2012, the Golden State Warriors were only willing to offer him US$44 million / AU$57 million for a 4-year extension due to lingering ankle injuries.
+Since then, this has proven to be one of the league’s greatest steals of all time.

-The value of Steph Curry on any given team is undeniable, leading in scoring yet again this past season with an average of 32.0 points per game, shooting 48.2% from the field, 42.1% from 3-point range, and 91.6% from the free-throw line.
+The value of Steph Curry on any given team is undeniable, leading in scoring yet again this past season with an average of 32.0 points per game; shooting 48.2% from the field, 42.1% from 3-point range, and 91.6% from the free-throw line.
 And when you consider what he’s done for the franchise across the past 12 seaosns, we’re certainly inclined to agree – leading Golden State to three championships, five straight NBA Finals appearances (2015-2019), and being integral to the team’s estabishment as a force to be reckoned with.